-Perhaps you walk all the time and it’s no big deal to dive into your kicks and walk a 3-5 miles.
+Perhaps you walk all the time and it’s no big deal to dive into your kicks and walk 3-5 miles.
 But for people who’ve taken it easy all winter or participated in other forms of exercise, increased walking can cause problems with the feet, ankles, and back.

 Conditions like plantar fasciitis and Achilles tendonitis can flare up and low back pain can occur due to imbalances in the feet.
-Bunions and neuromas which have been silent all winter can become aggravated.
+Bunions and neuromas that have been silent all winter can become aggravated.

 So how can you counter these problems?